 Vitamin E – Better Blood Flow

 If legs feel heavy or achey, poor circulation might be part of it.
-Vitamin E helps blood move better.
-Nuts, seeds, and olive oil — simple and healthy.
+Vitamin E helps blood move better by inhibiting platelet aggregation and supporting healthy blood vessel lining (endothelium).
+Nuts, seeds, wheat germ oil, and sunflower oil are excellent sources.

 Vitamin C – Helps Muscles Recover

 Cramps and sore muscles need to heal.
-Vitamin C helps with tissue repair and supports tendons.
-Citrus fruits, strawberries, or bell peppers are easy adds.
+Vitamin C helps with tissue repair and supports tendons and ligaments through its essential role in collagen synthesis.
+Citrus fruits, bell peppers, strawberries, and broccoli are all excellent sources — and are often more bioavailable than supplements.

 Small Daily Habits That Help Too

-• Drink water — dehydration makes cramps worse.
+- Drink water — dehydration makes cramps worse by concentrating electrolytes unevenly across muscle cells.

-• Check with your doctor about meds that lower mineral levels.
+- Check with your doctor about meds that lower mineral levels — diuretics, PPIs, and statins are common culprits.

 ✅ Quick Questions Seniors Ask